 “The average number of people sick was more than 69%…our people lived in Uzbek and Tatar tents and shelters dug in the sandy fields…. louse-infested and already infected, large numbers came pouring in there to join the army.
 There was no underwear…. some two thousand people lived under the open sky when at night there were still frosts and snow.”
 (Józef Czapski – “The Inhuman Land Searching for the Truth in Soviet Russia 1941 – 1942” New York Review Books 2000.

-In one of the camps formed for artillery troops, Kara-Suu in Kyrgystan, soldiers shared their meagre rations with orphaned children living next to the camp whilst civilians camping outside, knowing that proximity to the army gave them a chance of salvation.
-In this camp many attended mass for the first time since being deported as even saying prayers was forbidden by the communist authorities.“O, Panie, któryś jest na niebie, Wyciągnij sprawiedliwą dłoń!
+In one of the camps formed for artillery troops, Kara-Suu in Kyrgyzstan, soldiers shared their meagre rations with orphaned children living next to the camp whilst civilians camping outside, knowing that proximity to the army gave them a chance of salvation.
+In this camp many attended mass for the first time since being deported, as even saying prayers had been forbidden by the communist authorities.“O, Panie, któryś jest na niebie, Wyciągnij sprawiedliwą dłoń!
 Wołamy z cudzych stron do Ciebie, O polski dach i polską broń.”

 O Lord who art in heaven, Reach out with a righteous hand!
 We call to you from foreign lands, for a Polish roof and Polish weapons.”

 In tears they sang of hope, of their country crushed by sword and asking for deliverance.
-They had no idea how much further they would have to travel to reach that home, for most became inaccessible for decades.
+They had no idea how much further they would have to travel to reach that home.
+As we know, for most, it became inaccessible for decades.

 Arriving on the train at Krasnovodsk there was a lack of food and water and a further walk to the port surrounded by bodies lying exhausted or dead.
-Even now there was uncertainty as to who would be able to leave.
+Even now there was uncertainty as to who could leave.
 Soviet officials stood by the ship reading out names of those allowed to leave.

 (War Diaries of QAIMNS Acting Principle Matron Lieutenant Colonel Hughes, Queen Alexandra’s Royal Army Nursing Corps, qaranc.co.uk )